Start location: Dunbar (NT 684 785)

 From Braidshawrig the direct and shortest route to Lauder is by an old track going southwest across the moor on the west side of Blythe Water.
 In 2km, the SUW (which takes a different route from Braidshawrig) is rejoined.
 The waymarked SUW route (which in parts follows the right of way) goes southwest to the plantation ahead where the wall at the edge of the wood is followed to its south end.
 Turn right after a stile to enter the wood and take the first turning left down to Wanton Walls.
 Continue down to cross the A697 and follow the waymarked route through a wood and over the Leader Water by Thirlestane Castle to Lauder.

 *It may be clear from the above that the Herring Road passes through Crystal Rig windfarm and has become more difficult to follow as a result.
-The new Lammermuirs project intends to impove matters, but if you'd like a general idea of what to expect at present, read Dixe Wills' description of he and his friend's wild camping trip travelling the entire route from Dunbar to Lauder in January 2015.
+There are plans to improve the signage, but if you'd like a general idea of what to expect at present, read Dixe Wills' description of he and his friend's wild camping trip travelling the entire route from Dunbar to Lauder in January 2015.
 If you're considering cycling the Herring Road, we suggest MTB Innerwick Stravaiger's excellent blog of his journey from Lauder to Dunbar in July 2014.

 OS Landranger 67 (Duns, Dunbar & Eyemouth) & 73 (Peebles, Galashiels & surrounding area)